A-Al-Tamimi/TellTale/README.md

 ## License

-MIT (see `LICENSE`).
 The BAH dataset itself is governed by its own EULA and is not included or redistributed here.